 The sower or giver will be blessed because the harvest is usually more than the seed sown.
 When you sow, you’ll be enriched so that you can give even more generously (2 Corinthians 9:11).
 Jesus said, “Give, and it will be given to you: good measure, pressed down, shaken together, and running over will be put into your bosom.
 For with the same measure that you use, it will be measured back to you” (Luke 6:38 NKJV).
 The sower will be given back good or full measure (much), pressed down, shaken together (to make room for more), and running over.

 God will give you both seed and bread.
 Bread is for eating and seed is for sowing – the order should not be reserved.
 But whoever eats his seed, cuts off himself from future harvest.
 No seed, no harvest!
-2 Corinthians 9:10 says, “For God is the one who gives seed to the farmer and then bread to eat.
-In the same way, he will give you many opportunities to do good, and he will produce a great harvest of generosity in you” (NLT).
+2 Corinthians 9:10 says, “Now may He who supplies seed to the sower, and bread for food, supply and multiply the seed you have sown and increase the fruits of your righteousness” (NKJV).
 Great harvest!

-Many don’t sow their seed but eat it because it is easier to eat than to sow.
-Sometimes, some sowing comes with weeping – the cost is much.
+Many don’t sow their seed but eat it because it is easier to eat than to sow. sometimes, some sowing comes with weeping – the cost is much.
 Psalm 126:5-6 gives a picture of this with the sowing of physical seed at an unfavourable time but also gives assurance of bountiful harvest.
 “Those who sow in tears shall reap in joy.
-He who continually goes forth weeping, bearing seed for sowing, shall doubtless come again with rejoicing, bringing his sheaves with him” (NKJV).
+He who continually goes forth weeping, bearing seed for sowing, shall doubtless come again with rejoicing, bringing his sheaves with him” (Psalm 126:5-6 NKJV).

-In the parable of the three servants given different amounts of gold or talents (money), the two that doubled the five and two talents they were given respectively were described as good and faithful servants and were given many more responsibilities plus celebrating together with their master.
-But the servant who went to hide his talent was rewarded with a sorrowful future.
+In the parable of the three servants who were given different amounts of gold or talents (money), the two that doubled the five and two talents they were given respectively were described as good and faithful servants.
+They were also given many more responsibilities plus celebrating together with their master.
+But the servant who went to hide his talent reaped a sorrowful future.
 Not because the master hated him but because he was a wicked and lazy servant who rather than profiting with what he was given accused and insulted his master.
-He actually activated a sorrowful future for himself by his action.
-“But the master replied, ‘You wicked and lazy servant!
-You think I’m a hard man, do you, harvesting crops I didn’t plant and gathering crops I didn’t cultivate?
-Well, you should at least have put my money into the bank so I could have some interest.
-Take the money from this servant and give it to the one with the ten bags of gold.
-To those who use well what they are given, even more will be given, and they will have abundance.
-But from those who are unfaithful, even what little they have will be taken away.
-Now throw this useless servant into outer darkness, where there will be weeping and gnashing of teeth” (Matthew 25:26-30 NLT).
+He activated a sorrowful future for himself by his action.
+“But his lord answered and said to him, ‘You wicked and lazy servant, you knew that I reap where I have not sown, and gather where I have not scattered seed.
+So you ought to have deposited my money with the bankers, and at my coming I would have received back my own with interest.
+So take the talent from him, and give it to him who has ten talents.
+‘For to everyone who has, more will be given, and he will have abundance; but from him who does not have, even what he has will be taken away.
+And cast the unprofitable servant into the outer darkness.
+There will be weeping and gnashing of teeth’” (Matthew 25:26-30 NKJV).

 Don’t eat your seed; don’t bury your talent.
-Whatever God has given you – money, spiritual gifts, natural gifts, abilities, skills, etc. use for the benefit of man and to the glory of God.
+Whatever God has given you – money, spiritual gifts, natural gifts, abilities, or skills, use for the benefit of fellow human beings and to the glory of God.
 “As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God” (1 Peter 4:10 NKJV).

-As far as spiritual ministration is concerned, the Master’s instruction is to put no price on it: “Heal the sick, cleanse the lepers, raise the dead, cast out demons.
+As far as spiritual ministration is concerned, the command is to put no price on it.
+Jesus said, “Heal the sick, cleanse the lepers, raise the dead, cast out demons.
 Freely you have received, freely give” (Matthew 10:8 NKJV).
 Don’t make God’s house a house of merchandise (John 2:16).

-Conclusion: God desires a glorious future for you and not a sorrowful future.
-Avoid anything that can lead you to a sorrowful future as you have learnt in this message.
-Deal with any of these signs currently in your life.
-The surefire, unfailing way to realize the glorious future God has for you is to follow Him wholeheartedly like Joshua and Caleb did (Deuteronomy 1:34-36).
-Don’t waver; don’t follow the multitude to do evil, and you will get to your Promised Land.
+Conclusion: God desires a glorious future for you, not sorrowful.
+Avoid anything that can create for you a sorrowful future as you have learnt in this message.
+Deal with any of these danger signs in your life.
+The only way to realize the glorious future God has for you is to completely follow Him as Joshua and Caleb did (Deuteronomy 1:34-36).
+You will get to your Promised Land in Jesus’ name.

 I believe you have said this prayer from your heart.
 Congratulations!
 You will need to join a Bible-believing and Bible-teaching church in your area where they will teach you how to live your new life in Christ Jesus.
 I pray that you flourish like the palm tree and grow like the cedar of Lebanon.
 May you grow into Christ in all things and become all God wants you to be.
 I will be glad to hear from you.
 The Lord be with you.